 Whenever possible, an application for leave to appeal must be brought on the same day sentence is handed down.
-Where it is not possible, for whatever reasons, a detailed written explanation as to why it was not possible to bring the application for leave to appeal on the same day on
+Where it is not possible, for whatever reasons, a detailed written explanation as to why it was not possible to bring the application for leave to appeal on the same day on which sentence was handed down must accompany the account of the legal practitioner.

-- ★ For example, if the accused instructs the legal practitioner not to bring an application for leave to appeal or to file a notice under Magistrate's Court Rule 67(1), the instructions of the accused must be recorded in writing and signed. - See Annexure H on page 296.
+- ☆ For example, if the accused instructs the legal practitioner not to bring an application for leave to appeal or to file a notice under Magistrate's Court Rule 67(1), the instructions of the accused must be recorded in writing and signed. - ⇒ See Annexure H on page 307.